Key takeaways

 If your company needs quick cash, you’ll want to apply for a fast business loan.
 These loans offer same-day approvals and funding within one to three days.
 They tend to come from online lenders or other specialized business lenders.

-To keep things moving quickly, these lenders typically have short applications and limited documentation requirements.
-But you’ll still need some paperwork to complete your application.
+To keep things moving quickly, fast business lenders typically have shorter applications and require limited documentation.
+However, you’ll still need some paperwork to complete your application.

-If you have those documents ready before you start the application, you can help the process go smoothly.
+If you have these fast business loan documents ready before you start the application, you can help the process go smoothly.

 Information about yourself